-AP source: Marlins acquire Straily for minor leaguers
+Marlins acquire RHP Straily from Reds for 3 minor leaguers

-MIAMI (AP) — The Miami Marlins gave up two of their top pitching prospects Thursday to acquire immediate help for the rotation.
+MIAMI (AP) — The Miami Marlins traded two of their top pitching prospects Thursday to acquire immediate rotation help.

-Miami obtained right-hander Dan Straily from the Cincinnati Reds for three minor leaguers, a person familiar with the negotiations said.
-The person confirmed the trade to The Associated Press on condition of anonymity because it had not yet been announced.

-The Reds acquired right-handers Luis Castillo and Austin Brice, both highly regarded prospects in Miami’s thin system.
-A third minor leaguer is also involved in the deal, which will be complete pending physicals.
+Miami obtained 14-game winner Dan Straily from the Cincinnati Reds for three minor leaguers, including right-handers Luis Castillo and Austin Brice, both highly regarded prospects in the Marlins’ thin system.
+Outfielder Isaiah White was also dealt to Cincinnati.

 Straily had the best year of his career in 2016, when he went 14-8 for the last-place Reds with a 3.76 ERA and 162 strikeouts in 34 games.